jonlpersson/ed-latimore/site/_posts/2017-03-06-9-lessons-from-living-by-crackheads--crack-dealers.md

 Living next to crackheads and crack dealers is something I will never do again.
 However, I can't deny that I've learned some things about life that you can't pay to learn.

-{% include widgets/summary.html id="Stoic-Street-Smarts %}
+{% include widgets/summary.html id="Stoic-Street-Smarts" %}